kgrid/kgrid-activator/docs/index.md

 ---
 layout: page
-navtitle: Activator Deployment
+navtitle: Quick Start
 ---
-## Activator Deployment
+## Activator Quick Start

 These instructions will get the Kgrid Activator running with sample set of Knowledge Objects.